 Roasted turkey with barley, nuts and dried fruits, wrapped in a lightly blanched cabbage leaf.
 I’ll be honest.
 I have never been a fan of cabbage, but when I saw this stunning cabbage at the market, it was calling me, ‘experiment, try something new, try to like me’!
 After tweaking a turkey filling with Mediterranean flavors, suddenly I have a new love for cabbage!

-Healthy Mediterranean Food
+Mediterranean Influenced American Food

 Having grown up on stuffed grape leaves, I decided I had to at least try to stuff the oversized, lovely cabbage, the holiday season seems to have an abundance of, and see if it was a yummy as stuffed grape leaves.
 With Thanksgiving in a few days, I knew there would be a need for some easy, delicious, and new turkey leftover recipes.
 I created this recipe just for the occasion, and now I must admit, I am a new fan of cabbage!

 Cole slaw was about the only way I had ever eaten cabbage in my life.
 Sauerkraut, though I hear is good for you, is also not something I have eaten.
 But one thing I do remember as a kid eating cabbage in the form of Cole slaw was that I only liked it when my mother (a Mediterranean, Middle Eastern cook), put raisins in it.
 Actually, raisins and nuts.
 I know.
 Must sound weird to most but something about the salty crunch of the nuts, and the sweetness of the raisin just made the cabbage taste better to me.
 So I suppose that raw, was the only way I had eaten cabbage.